Product information management

 Product information management (PIM) is the process of managing all the information required to market and sell products through distribution channels.
 This product data is created by an internal organization to support a multichannel marketing strategy.
-A central hub of product data can be used to distribute information to sales channels such as e-commerce websites, print catalogues, marketplaces such as Amazon and Google Shopping, social media platforms like Instagram and electronic data feeds to trading partners.
-Moreover, the significant role that PIM plays is reducing the abandonment rate by giving better product information.
+A central hub of product data can be used to distribute information to sales channels such as e-commerce websites, print catalogues, online marketplaces, social media platforms, large language models and electronic data feeds to trading partners.
+PIM reduces the abandonment rate and improves conversion rates by giving better product information.

+Definitions

+Forrester Research defines product information management as a way to ensure the quality and integrity of product data, allowing businesses to manage and orchestrate this data and its associated content while acting as a hub between content management, e-commerce, digital asset management and enterprise resource planning systems.
+This process is used to bring products to market and syndicate existing products on digital systems.

+According to Gartner, the purpose of PIM is to "speed up your time to market, improve all aspects of sales, and deliver compelling product experiences across any touchpoint".